adiluzz/game-of-life/README.md

 ## GET /api/board

-This route will retreive the current state of the board.
-If a generations parameter is passed in the request query (api/board?generations=2), thi API will retrive a simulation of the game x generations forward withoud changing the state.
+This route will retreive the current (latest) state of the board.
+If a ```generations``` parameter is passed in the request query (```api/board?generations=<number of generations back>```), this API will retrive a simulation of the game x generations forward withoud changing the state.

 ## PUT /api/board

-This route will progress one generation to the future and return the board.
+This route will progress one generation to the future and return the latest board.

 ## DELETE /api/board